nadirsultanli/order_management_system/DEPOSIT_WORKFLOW_DOCUMENTATION.md

 ### Rate Structure

-Deposit rates are configured by cylinder capacity in liters:
+Deposit rates are configured by cylinder capacity in kg:

 | Capacity | Deposit Amount | Currency |
 |----------|----------------|----------|